Scarabei/Flutter/README.md

 #### Step 4.
 Import your library.

-This really dependes on you how you do that.
+You should know better how to do that.

 #### Step 5 (Optional).
 Enable multidex.
 That would be necessary if you fail to compile your Android app with errors like: